payloadcms/payload/templates/ecommerce/README.md

 # Payload E-Commerce Template

-A template for [Payload](https://github.com/payloadcms/payload) to power e-commerce businesses.
-This repo may have been created by running `npx create-payload-app` and selecting the "e-commerce" template or by cloning this template on [Payload Cloud](https://payloadcms.com/new/clone/blank).
+A template for [Payload](https://github.com/payloadcms/payload) to power e-commerce businesses and online stores.
+This repo can be cloned by running `npx create-payload-app` and selecting the e-commerce template or by [cloning this template on Payload Cloud](https://payloadcms.com/new/clone/ecommerce).

+This template is right for you if you are selling:

+- Physical products like clothing or merchandise
+- Digital assets like ebooks or videos
+- Access to content like courses or premium articles

 Core features: